 Some examples of medical errors that may give rise to a medical malpractice claim include:

 - Medication Errors

 Sometimes, even if a correct diagnosis is made, the physician does not follow a proper course of treatment.
 Surgical errors are also common; anesthesia reactions and problems cause many deaths and injuries each year.
 Failure to monitor a patient during and after surgery is another common error.
 Occasionally, sponges, surgical instruments and other foreign matter are left inside patients, causing complications and even death.
 Obstetrical medical malpractice can lead to serious injuries in the infant.
 There are many other types of medical malpractice, each being unique unto itself.

 In general, for a claim of medical malpractice to be valid, it must meet the following conditions:

-Medical Malpractice cases are accepted on a contingency basis.
-You only pay us when we recover compensation on your behalf.
+Medical Malpractice cases are accepted at our personal injury law firm on a contingency basis.
+You only pay our medical malpractice attorney when we recover compensation on your behalf.
 Call the Monk Law Firm for a free consultation.
-We are here to help.
+Our medical malpractice lawyer is here to help.